mkbabb/parse-that/docs/tranches/B/PROGRESS.md

   sealed rerun is RED at +25.6% against 15%.
 The private transaction changes no production source, so neither run is causal or formal admission; the sealed RED result is not waived.
+- Fresh P2-UO gates: focused U/S kernel 41/41 (28 unordered plus 13 shared
+  regressions); package 14/14 files and 134/134 tests; strict TypeScript;
+  production build; manifest and `proof:all` green.
+Its sealed production guard records +8.4% JSON and is a regression guard only, not formal admission or causal prototype evidence.
 - U gates: 24/24 unordered cases plus 13/13 S-kernel regressions; package suite 14/14
   files and 134/134 tests; strict TypeScript; production build; manifest,